10 Things You'll Spend More on in Retirement

 However, the average retired household spends more each year on utilities than the average working household, according to the Urban Institute.
 Why?
 If retirees are home more often, they’re simply using utilities more — just like those of us who have been working remotely during the pandemic.
 If you’ve seen a bump in your bills, think of it as a warning.

 Moving and Relocating

-Once the nest empties out, the thinking goes, downsizing that multi-bedroom home for a condominium is a financial no-brainer.
+Once the nest empties out, the thinking goes, downsizing that multi-bedroom home for a condominium is an obvious move.
 For the most part, that’s true.
 But the move-out process can set you back.

 According to Mike Palmer, a certified financial planner with Ark Royal Wealth Management, downsizing can present huge unexpected costs for some of his clients, particularly when they want to stay within urban areas.
 “I see a lot of folks thinking they’re going to walk away with $200,000 [by downsizing], but that’s rare.
 In most cases, it will be lateral,” he says.
 To avoid this, he recommends trying to move from an urban area to a more rural one.

 It can be nearly impossible to predict every moving expense as it comes, but Squared Away can help: It offers a calculator that estimates what you’ll spend.

 With more time on their hands, retirees may exercise more —raising their spending on gym memberships and fitness classes (when gyms reopen and classes resume following the pandemic.)

 Research has also shown that retirement itself is a motivator to get fit.
 With a flexible schedule free of commuting and the stress of a busy work week, many retirees drop unhealthy habits, such as drinking and smoking, and pick up healthier ones.